Google veteran launches 'digital family office' backed by Betsy Cohen, Eric Schmidt

 "We're actually really trying hard to scale as much as we can to get to as many people who we can serve," said Sengupta.

-(Reporting by Hannah Lang in Washington; Editing by Lananh Nguyen and Cynthia Osterman)
+(Reporting by Hannah Lang in Washington; Editing by Lananh Nguyen, Cynthia Osterman and Josie Kao)

 ((Hannah.Lang@thomsonreuters.com;))